apache/incubator-wayang/guides/semantic-operators-in-Wayang.md

         .withPlugin(plugin);
 ```

-Currently we only have mappings for semantic operators in Java, so you also need the `Java.basicPlugin()`.
+Currently, we only have mappings for semantic operators in Java, so you also need the `Java.basicPlugin()`.
 Finally, you can construct your Wayang plan:

 ```java